hamerlinski/slides-oop/slides/02-objects-and-classes/slides.md

 layout: statement
 ---

 # Object

 ---
 layout: quote
 ---

-# “An object is the equivalent of the quanta from which the universe is constructed”
+# "An object is the equivalent of the quanta from which the universe is constructed"
 David West

 ---
 layout: quote
 ---

-# “They are living organisms, with their own behavior, properties and a life cycle.”
+# "They are living organisms, with their own behavior, properties and a life cycle."
 Yegor Bugayenko

 ---